andwn/cave-story-md/README.md

 #### Why?
 ¯\\\_(ツ)\_/¯

-#### There are no save points.
-What's going on?
-The game detected that you have no SRAM.
-If this is not the case, open an issue.
-Note that if you have no save, the game will restart from the beginning if you die.

-#### Bad things are happening what do?
+#### Something is wrong.
+What DO?
-Open an issue if one doesn't already exist for said bad thing, unless
+Open an issue if one doesn't already exist, unless

-- It's because of a hardware limitation, unless you have a realistic suggestion to improve it
+- It's because of a hardware limitation, but if you have a realistic suggestion to improve it go ahead.
 - It has to do with the following parts which are not ready for testing: Undead Core, Credits, Hell
 - It's a bug that exists in the original Cave Story.
 [Example](https://www.youtube.com/watch?v=HFzS0bpc5kA)

-#### Will this be released/sold on a cart?
+#### When can I buy a pretty cart with a pretty box and a pretty manual with a COOL BIG POSTER?
-Short answer: No
+Short answer: Probably never

-Long answer: I will not do it. <br />
+Long answer: I'm not interested in getting involved with this process. <br />
 You can do it yourself [without my permission](LICENSE).
 However, Cave Story is *not* my IP.
 [These guys](http://www.nicalis.com/) are the current owners, and perhaps you will need [the creator](http://studiopixel.jp/)'s permission too.

+#### The music slows down when the gameplay slows down in 0.4 but 0.3 didn't do that
+My reasoning: It's better than the random crashes that would happen every time I forgot to disable interrupts.
+This also motivates me more to actually get rid of the lag in the few parts where it is still present.

+#### There are no save points.
+What's going on?
+The game detected that you have no SRAM.
+If this is not the case, open an issue.
+Note that if you have no save, the game will restart from the beginning if you die.

 #### No Windows build instructions, what the HECK?
 Whenever I built on Windows the game lagged with way less objects on screen.
 This is for your own good.